 The Task Force took great care in ensuring the recommendations put forth in this report are technical and practically sound.
-However, the Task Force was aware and concerned several of the recommendations contradict existing statute, and current state procurement policies may lead to problems with maintaining a stable state assessment system.
-In this section, we therefore list specific statutes that will need to be amended or repealed in order to implement the.
+However, the Task Force was aware and concerned that several of its recommendations contradict existing statute, and current state procurement policies, which together may lead to problems with maintaining a stable state assessment system.
+In this section, we therefore list specific statutes that will need to be amended or repealed in order to implement the Task Force's recommendations.
 Prior to offering specific recommendations to the Legislature, we offer general guidelines for legislating assessment requirements.